Aevarkan/MCBE-extended-commands-suite/README.md

 > [!NOTE]
 > All the commands here must be called via `/scriptevent`, each will have an unique identifier and a namespace, which is `ecs` / `cmd`.
 Any scriptevent called with `/scriptevent ecs:` can also be called with `/scriptevent cmd:`.

+> [!WARNING]
+> For commands that accept commands themselves, [do not put the slash in front of the command inside](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/entity?view=minecraft-bedrock-stable#runcommand).

 ## `playmusic`
 This command has the exact same syntax as `/music`, but the difference being it only affects the music of one player.